Enterprise-CMCS/macpro-onemac/services/admin/README.md

 #### AWS Console

-- Navigate to the lambda named admin-${stage}-updateChangeRequestId (such as admin-production-updateChangeRequestId)
+- Navigate to the lambda you wish to run for example: admin-production-updateChangeRequestId
-- Create (or open) a test event with the json format as found in admin/handlers/updateChangeRequest.json
+- Create (or open) a test event with the json format as found in the sample json.
+For example: admin/handlers/updateChangeRequest.json
 - Execute the test event and verify logs in cloudwatch

 #### AWS CLI

 - Setup aws cli environment variables (from kion)
-- setup json event using template found in admin/handlers/updateChangeRequest.json
+- setup json event using template found in sample json.
+For example: admin/handlers/updateChangeRequest.json
 - execute (this example is using stage production and the template file)

 ```